 WhoTrades is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Sucden Financial is not listed as a PLC.

 Benefits of Sucden Financial and WhoTrades Compared

-Below we will give you a brief summary of the benefits Sucden Financial and WhoTrades offer side by side.
+Below, we will give you a summary of the benefits Sucden Financial and WhoTrades offer side by side.

 Sucden Financial offers a minimum deposit of 1 while WhoTrades have a 100 minimum deposit.

-Why small deposits before trading are good and how Sucden Financial and WhoTrades compare
+Why smaller trading deposits are good and how Sucden Financial and WhoTrades compare